elkhorn-heavy/walkthroughs/overthewire/natas/level03/README.md

 ![The Firefox Context Menu](01_context_menu.png)

 The page source is the HTML that makes up the page.
-The current `natas2` password has been redacted in this image:
+The current `natas2` password for "WeChall" has been redacted in this image, but that's not the password that is needed:

 ![The Page Source](02_view_source.png)